adrianasupady/fafoom/README.md

-﻿# Fafoom - Flexible algorithm for optimization of molecules
+# Fafoom - Flexible algorithm for optimization of molecules
+:warning: **Fafoom is no longer maintained and will not be updated to Python 3** :warning:

 Fafoom is a tool for sampling the conformational space of organic molecules.
 Fafoom is intended to work with FHI-aims (Fritz Haber Institute ab initio molecular simulations package).